Psi-co/.github/profile/README.md

 ith a cumulative experience of over 7 years working in the research and development in the Avionics & Embedded system Industry.

 #What we offer:
-- C/C++Development
+- C/C++Development / Modern C++
+- Computer Graphics / OpenGL
 - Digital Signal Processing
-- Parallel Computing using Cuda
+- Parallel Computing using CUDA/ OpenCL
 - Python Development
 - Matlab
 - Electronic Circuit Design and Implementation
-- Robotics and Controls
+- Robotics and Controls /ROS based solutions
 - Linux Device Driver & Kernel Development
 - Program Development on Arm Based Micro-Processors
 - Yocto, Debian and Peta-Linux Development